 Edinburgh, (Pronounce it ED-IN-BURR-UH and the locals will love you!) is the capital of Scotland.
 It’s a small, friendly city with so many amazing attractions, historic sites and welcoming citizens that makes it perfect for a year or two abroad.

 Not only is Edinburgh a great place to live, but Scotland as a whole is a fantastic place to take a holiday.
-So your friends and family can come visit you in one of the world’s top destinations while you’re living your best life on your working holiday or year abroad at university.
+So your friends and family can come to visit you in one of the world’s top destinations while you’re living your best life on your working holiday or year abroad at university.

 23 Reasons You Should Move to Edinburgh for Your Working Holiday